Denver Child Support Modification Lawyer

 The Denver child support modification attorneys at Plog & Stein, P.C. have extensive experience handling modifications of child support and custody.
 In fact, many of our cases focus on adjustments required to meet constantly changing needs.
 We understand that many child support orders require recalculation as employment and financial circumstances change and are devoted to helping families relieve some uncertainty by modifying their child support obligations.
 Our legal team can take care of all the details so you have less to worry about.

 Colorado Revised Statute C.R.S.
-14-10-122 allows either parent to request modification if there has been a "substantial and continuing change in circumstances" since the last order was entered.
-Remember that the court retains power over child related financial issues, even after a divorce or custody case has ended, until the minor reaches 19 for child support purposes.
-This means that the court can modify support orders to reflect a "change" in either parent's financial position or as certain child expenses change.
+14-10-122 allows either parent to request a modification if there has been a “substantial and continuing change in circumstances” since the last order was entered.
+Remember that the court retains power over child-related financial issues, even after a divorce or custody case has ended until the minor reaches 19 for child support purposes.
+This means that the court can modify support orders to reflect a “change” in either parent’s financial position or as certain child expenses change.
 This change must impact the monthly amount of child support due by 10% or more.

 Of course, many factors contribute to this 10% variable, including changes in: